 There is, of course, no direct comparison to be drawn between the sectionalism of the 1850s and contemporary politics.
 Nor is there any domestic issue that remotely approaches the import and sensitivity of the “slave question.”
-There is, however, a sort of gleeful and destructive recklessness to our present political moment that echoes the late antebellum era, when politicians scoffed at the notion that there could ever be a war between the states, and thus saw little harm in trying to start one.
+There is, however, a sort of gleeful and destructive recklessness to our present political moment that echoes the late antebellum era, when politicians scoffed at the notion that there could ever be a war between the states, and thus saw no danger (and much advantage) in trying to start one.

-Like the 1850s, it feels as though we live in an age of suspended consequence.
+As in the 1850s, it feels as though we too live in an age of suspended consequence.
 Surely, there must be some limit to the Republicans’ ability to dissemble their way into power.
-Surely, there must be some terrible, world-altering price to pay for the damage being done to our union, and our ability to self-govern.
+Surely, there must be some terrible, world-altering price to pay for the damage being done to our union, our notions of truth, and our ability to self-govern.
 In the late antebellum era, the costs of that recklessness utterly exceeded the grasp of the American imagination.
 Is this an "ante-something" era too?
 If so, what?
 And how bad will it get?

 One wonders what an observer as keen as Ulysses Grant would say about our present moment.
 Probably not "lol, nothing matters."